Author

 efmontgomery@achi.net

-According to pediatric vehicular heatstroke data collected by NoHeatStroke.org, most deaths happen because a child is forgotten in a vehicle by a caregiver (53%).
-In about 20% of instances, a child was knowingly left in a vehicle, often because a caregiver failed to realize how hot the interior would become with the engine shut off.
+According to data collected by NoHeatStroke.org, 52% of child vehicular heatstroke deaths happen because a child is forgotten in a vehicle by a caregiver.
+Another 21% occur after a child is knowingly left in a vehicle, often because a caregiver fails to realize how hot the interior can become with the engine shut off.

 Vehicles can become extremely hot in a very short period.
 Dashboards, steering wheels, car seats, and other interior car components absorb the sun’s heat and transfer that heat to the adjacent air in the vehicle.
-On an 80-degree day, after only 10 minutes the interior of a car rises to 99 degrees.
+On an 80-degree day, after only 10 minutes the interior of a car can rise to 99 degrees.
 After an hour, the interior temperature can reach 123 degrees.